openvinotoolkit/security_addon/docs/ovsa_get_started.md

 	* `face_detection_model.lic`

 ### Model User Instructions
 References to the Guest VM are to `ovsa_rumtime`.
-Log on to the Guest VM as `OVSA` user.
+Log on to the Guest VM as `ovsa` user.

 #### Step 1: Setup up the artefacts directory